Plitvice Lakes National Park

 Upper & Lower Lakes

-A dramatic chain of lakes connected by waterfalls, each with a distinct character and color.
+A dramatic chain of lakes connected by waterfalls, each with its own character and colour.

 Veliki Slap